O'Connell Monument: Unveiling

+drawing to a close.
+Just days after the O'Connell unveiling, a crowd of several hundred people surrounded the statue of William III in College Green yelling and throwing stones.
+The rioting and damage to the monument resulted in arrests.

-The O'Connell Monument was finally unveiled to the public on 15 August 1882 "with much splendour" by Lord Mayor Charles Dawson.
-The unveiling had failed to achieve its 1875 target, but did coincide with the centenary of the Volunteer Movement, and the occasion of the Industrial and Agricultural Exhibition which was taking place that same time in Dublin at the Rotunda Gardens (modern day Parnell Square).
+The unveiling had ultimately failed to achieve its 1875 target, but did coincide with the centenary of the Volunteer Movement, and the occasion of the Industrial and Agricultural Exhibition which was taking place that same time in Dublin at the Rotunda Gardens (modern day Parnell Square).
 The monument was not totally finished by this stage however, as the four winged victories had not been added.
 These were finally installed in May 1883.

 In 1890, the relatively new statue, as well as its prominent position, were mentioned in a tourist guidebook with the following note:

 At the S. end of Sackville St. (the finest street in Dublin, and of unusual width), by O'Connell Bridge, is the O'Connell Monument, designed by Foley, and completed (1882) after his death by Brock.
 The bronze statue of the "Liberator" is fine.

+According to a 1969 article in the Irish Independent, the monument cost "about" £12,500.